JonathanFry3/KSolve/KSOLVE.md

 ## What to Expect
 This program uses lots of memory.
-One of its largest data structures contains a representation of the first game state at the each branch (meaning a sequence of states where all but the last has exactly one child).
+One of its larger data structures contains a representation of the move tree - a tree structure in which the nodes are game states and the arcs are moves.
-The median number of branches is around five million, and about 1% of deals have more than 100 million branches.
+The median number of moves in that structure is around five million, and about 2% of deals need more than 110 million moves.
-You can limit or expand the space (and time) used by using the -BRANCHES flag.
+You can limit or expand the space (and time) used by using the -MVLIMIT flag.
-If that data structure becomes larger than the specified limit, the program will quit unless it has already found a solution.
-In that case, it will continue until it finds an optimal solution.
+If that data structure becomes larger than the specified limit, the program will give up.
-If -BRANCHES is set too high, the program may become unable to allocate memory it needs and will end.
+If -MVLIMIT is set too high, the program may become unable to allocate memory it needs and will end.
 It contains code to end gracefully, but the memory needed to end gracefully is often not available, so it ends less than gracefully.
 On Linux machines, the system sometimes prints "Killed".
 On Windows, there is simply no output.

-There is no performance penalty for specifying a higher branch limit than is needed.
+There is no performance penalty for specifying a higher move limit than is needed.

 There is no way to predict, based on the deal, how large a problem you have (AI guys, there's a challenge).
-The number of moves in the solution is no help at all (one of the problems in SampleDeals.txt requires 170 moves but only 140,000 branches).
+The number of moves in the solution is no help at all (one of the problems in SampleDeals.txt requires 170 moves in its solution but only 135,000 tree moves).
 If you have a deal for which you really want a solution but for which you don't seem to have enough memory, try the -FAST option, with an argument around 3 or 4.